-The best and easiest low carb and keto cheesecake – even people who aren’t on a keto diet LOVE this unbelievably creamy cheesecake!
+This is hands down the best and easiest low carb and keto cheesecake recipe you will try.
+Even people who aren’t on a keto diet love this unbelievably creamy cheesecake!

 This keto cheesecake can absolutely hold its own against any traditional cheesecake.

-To test the final recipe and make sure it received the seal of approval even from people not on any special diet whatsoever, I sought out the toughest audience of friends who aren’t vegan, gluten free, or keto, and who don’t normally eat healthy desserts in general.
+To test the final recipe and make sure it received the seal of approval even from people not on any special diet whatsoever, I sought out the toughest audience.
+This included friends who aren’t vegan, gluten free, or keto, and who don’t normally eat healthy desserts in general.